sanger-pathogens/bactgen-training-app/Advanced_Bioinformatics/amr.md

         To visualise the results open up the web browser, and type in the URL: https://jameshadfield.github.io/phandango/#/

-        From a file view window drag and drop the two Phandango files, `out.summary.phandango.tre` and `out.summary.phandango.csv`, into the browser window.
-You will get the output shown in the figure below.
+        Drag and drop the two Phandango files, `out.summary.phandango.tre` and `out.summary.phandango.csv`, into the browser window.
+You will get the output shown similar to the figure below.

         ![Phandango result](/img/amr_3.png "Phandango result")